-- Edit a page or post, click an insert point, and select Code from the menu.
+- Edit a page or post, click an insert point, and click Code from the menu.
 For help, visit Adding content with blocks.

 - Add your code in the text field.

-- If you're using the Code Block to display code snippets, check Display Source.
+- If you're using the Code Block to display code snippets, switch the Display Source toggle on.

-If you're using the Code Block to render code, ensure you select HTML or Markdown in the drop-down menu.
+If you're using the Code Block to render code, ensure you select HTML or Markdown in the Type menu.

 Note: Code Blocks have a 400 KB limit, which is around 300,000 characters.

-If you're using the Code Block to display code snippets, check Display Source.
+If you're using the Code Block to display code snippets, switch the Display Source toggle on.